datapartnership/syria-economic-monitor/_sources/docs/data.md

 ## Data Products Summary

-**Data Products** are produced using the **Foundational Datasets** and can be further used to generate indicators and insights.
+**Data Products** are produced using the **Datasets** and can be further used to generate indicators and insights.
 All Data Products include documentation, references to original data sources (and/or information on how to access them), and a description of their limitations.

 Following is a summary of Data Products used in this Data Good: